KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 + Write to a file.
 + Handle licensing information using a remote server.

-Keeping in mind that this is a simple CrackMe challenge, we can safely assume it would not handle its licensing data using a webserver.
+Keeping in mind that this is a simple CrackMe challenge, we can safely assume it would not handle its licensing data using a web server.
 Knowing that it is handled locally, we now need to identify whether if data is stored in the registry or in a file.

 Programs do not have direct access to the storage device for reading and writing data and thus it will need to go through the Kernal.
 In this scenario, the kernel is simply an interface that takes in write/read requests and manages the underlying low-level operations.
 To access the kernal for reading/writing operations, the Windows 32 (win32) API library allows users to call and utilize its predefined functions and classes.
 The win32 API library documentation can be found:
 + <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dn933214(v=vs.85).aspx" target="_blank">View on Microsoft Developers Network</a>